-- Delinquent tuition payments may result in special arrangements for subsequent school years.
-It is the parents' responsibility to contact the business manager if situations arise that will result in delinquent - tuition payments.
+• It is the parents' responsibility to contact the business manager if situations arise that will result in delinquent tuition payments.

-The Head of the School or Principal reserves the right to deny following trimester enrollment of the children whose parents have outstanding tuition and have not made acceptable payment arrangements or are not - completing their responsibilities of any arrangements that have been made.
+• The Head of the School or Principal reserves the right to deny following trimester enrollment of the children whose parents have outstanding tuition and have not made acceptable payment arrangements or are not completing their responsibilities of any arrangements that have been made.

-The parent is ultimately responsible for the total tuition obligation for their children enrolled at The Dubuque Dream Center Academy - 25% of a family's expense must be paid by December 31 for my child(ren) to continue enrollment at school.
+• The parent is ultimately responsible for the total tuition obligation for their children enrolled at The Dubuque Dream Center Academy

+• 25% of a family's expense must be paid by December 31 for my child(ren) to continue enrollment at school.